Generalized Fractional Repetition Codes for Binary Coded Computations: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{str_problem_GC} we provide a review of the straggler problem in GC \cite{TLDK17}.
-In Section \ref{BGC_sec} binary GC is introduced, and the encoding and decoding procedures are discussed.
-In Section \ref{cl_un_ass_distr_sec} we establish the optimality of our GCS, and consider scenarios with heterogeneous workers.
+In Section \ref{BGC_sec} binary GC is introduced, and we describe the conditions for which a close to balanced task allocation needs to meet; when $(s+1)\nmid n$.
+Our binary encoding and decoding procedures are discussed in Section \ref{proposed_scheme_section}.
+In Subsection \ref{val_opt_subsec} we establish the optimality of our GCS, and in Subsection \ref{heter_case_sec} we consider scenarios with heterogeneous workers.
 The focus is then shifted towards CMM, and in Section \ref{matr_mult_sec} we show how any GCS can be utilized to devise a CMMS.
-Then, two other schemes derived from our GCS are presented in \ref{2nd_sch_sec} and \ref{3rd_sch_sec}.
-In \ref{comp_section} we compare and contrast our three CMMSs, and discuss where two of them have been utilized in other coded computing applications.
+Then, another CMMS derived from our GCS is presented in Subsection \ref{2nd_sch_sec}.
+In Subsection \ref{comp_section} we compare and contrast our two CMMSs, and discuss where they have been utilized in other coded computing applications.
 In Section \ref{comparison_sec} we compare our schemes to prior methods, and draw connections with other areas in information theory.
 Section \ref{sec:conc} concludes the paper.

 We also provide appendices with further details on our algorithms, numerical examples, and experimental justification.
 In Appendix \ref{appl_Fr_norm} we present various applications in which CMM can be utilized in gradient descent iterative algorithms; for Frobenius-norm minimization problems.
 These demonstrate further connections between the CMM and GC problems.